drfreder/pandemic-pub-bias/README.md

 p7 <- plot_grid(p3, p6, nrow=1) #Combine into part of a single figure
 ```

-The numbers of male authors of bioRxiv preprints have increased steadily
+The number of male authors of bioRxiv preprints has increased steadily
-through early 2020, while numbers of female authors of bioRxiv preprints
+through early 2020, while the number of female authors of bioRxiv
-have increased only slightly.
+preprints has increased only slightly.
+To put some numbers on this,
+bioRxiv preprints with female corresponding authors have increased

+from March/April, 2020, compared to January/February, 2020.

 Finally, I put it all together in a single figure.